Medically reviewed by Mark W. Kieran, MD, PhD, Anupama Narla, MD, and Susan N. Chi, MD

 With those words came hope for beating a disease that had inflicted so few, and yet taken so many.

-Declan immediately began a year-and-a-half of treatment under the care of Dr. Mark Kieran, Dr. Susan Chi, and Dr. Anupama Narla at Dana-Farber/Boston Children’s.
+Declan immediately began a year-and-a-half of treatment under the care of Dr. Mark Kieran, Susan N. Chi, MD, and Dr. Anupama Narla at Dana-Farber/Boston Children’s.
 The regimen was brutal: 52-plus weeks of high-dose chemotherapy, six weeks of radiation, and half a dozen surgeries at Boston Children’s Hospital, where surgeons work in partnership with Dana-Farber oncologists.
 There were feeding tubes, ports in his chest and head, and more blood and platelet transfusions than I can count.